Account Search Logout

 Aedan seizes her wrist and drags her into another crevasse, where no words come as they start a slow and careful climb down into the darkness.
 Suddenly, a blast rattles the rocks around them, and a hot rush of air bursts through the narrows, jarring her hold on the slippery rocks.

 Ciniod falls with him, and as if born to such perils, he hugs his knees on the way down.
 She mimics him, dropping into the serpentine rapids.
-The torrent’s powerful rumble deafens her to his cry but rising above the froth, she feels his hand around her wrist.
+The torrent’s powerful rumble deafens her to his cry, but rising above the froth, she feels his hand around her wrist.
+She crawls under the safety of a boulder, groaning in agony while rolling onto her back.
+Her boy follows, edging beside her with his lips to the sand.

 Somewhere above, the Lion’s roar echoes.